 Are you quick to change the subject when people bring up money?
 Feel embarrassed talking about your finances?
 You may be avoiding the topic because you aren’t in control of your money management.

 Alternatively, if you’re only interested in chatting about your finances, this could also signify a toxic relationship with money, as obsessing isn’t healthy either.
+Talking about money can be difficult, but you have plenty to gain by having the right conversations.

 Why do I never have any money?
 If this sounds like you, but you’re too scared to check your bank balance and analyse spending habits, you have your answer.